vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_create.md

       --annotation "key=value" pair    annotation is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --app name                       application name the workload is a part of --build-env "key=value" pair     build environment variables represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
-      --debug                          put the workload in debug mode, --debug=false to disable --dry-run                        print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
+      --debug                          put the workload in debug mode (--debug=false to disable) --dry-run                        print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
       --env "key=value" pair           environment variables represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
   -f, --file file path                 file path containing the description of a single workload, other flags are layered on top of this resource.
 Use value "-" to read from stdin